FACTBOX-Sports events around the world hit by coronavirus pandemic

 * The rest of the modern pentathlon World Cup season was postponed until May.
 ROWING

-* Two World Rowing Cups and the European Olympic Qualification Regatta, all scheduled for Italy, were canceled. * The annual Boat Race competition, set for March 29 on the River Thames in London, was canceled.
+* Two World Rowing Cups and the European Olympic Qualification Regatta, all scheduled for Italy, were cancelled. * The annual Boat Race competition, set for March 29 on the River Thames in London, was cancelled.

 RUGBY * Four Six Nations matches were postponed.